• Skip to primary navigation

 These banana and oat muffins contain grape oil but any neutral oil is good.
 Sunflower oil is also good but be aware that olive oil is strong in flavour and so neutral oils are best for these.

-Coconut oil is also just ok, as only small amount is needed.
+Vegetable oil and coconut oil are also just ok, as only small amount is needed.
 However, be very careful when using coconut oil as it's full of saturated fat (when it's cold, it solidifies!).
 If making these oat muffins regularly, to be healthier, use coconut oil only once in a while.

-If you prefer to use melted unsalted butter, then that's good too - there's nothing wrong with good quality French butter - in moderation.
+If you prefer to use melted unsalted butter, why not use good quality French butter.
 (See FAQ and the UK/US glossary for French ingredients).

 How Many Calories are in a Banana Oat Muffin?

-So, not only are they healthy but they are also low in calories - with less than 150 calories a muffin.
+So, not only are they healthy muffins but they are also low in calories - with less than 150 calories each.
+This is due to milk instead of cream and no added sugar.
+Of course, if you spread on tons of peanut butter afterwards, remember this will change the calorie count!

 However, we use calories only as a rough guide.
 We don't count them obsessively.
 As long as we eat a balanced diet, don't snack between meals and avoid ultra processed foods, then we're happy.